Rivets are commonly used to assemble derailers, fenders and saddles. They are also used to assemble low-quality pedals and cranks/chainwheels.

 The Odyssey "Pitbull" is a caliper-type roller-cam unit, popular in BMX and recumbent applications.

-In addition to eliminating the annoying "tick-tick-tick" of a pawl-type freewheel, a roller clutch has less slop when drive force is applied to it...drive begins as soon as forward motion of the pedals starts, unlike a pawl-type freewheel which only drives once it has rotated far enough to let the pawls engage the notches of the ratchet ring.
+In addition to eliminating the annoying "tick-tick-tick" of a pawl-type freewheel, a roller clutch has less slop when drive force is applied to it...drive begins as soon as forward motion of the pedals starts, unlike with a pawl-type freewheel which drives only once it has rotated far enough to let the pawls engage the notches of the ratchet ring.

 Last Updated: by Harriet Fell